 Your Custom Text Here

-Santo Domingo / Navajo crafted "Squash Blossom" motif necklace in sterling silver with black onyx accents from the Mary and Everett Teller collection
+Santo Domingo / Navajo crafted geometric design motif necklace in sterling silver with turquoise accent from the Mary and Everett Teller collection

-Made entirely by hand at the Teller family studio in New Mexico comes this lovely and unique squash blossom motif necklace with black jet accents.
-Showcasing the precision and talents the Teller family of artists this squash blossom necklace is among the top of the line in contemporary jewelry from Native American artists today.
-The Teller family of artists are well respected an highly regarded as leaders in the art of Native American jewelry making.
+Made entirely by hand at the Teller family studio in New Mexico comes this lovely and unique geometric design motif necklace with turquoise accent.
+Showcasing the precision and talents of the Teller family of artists, this geometric design necklace is among the top of the line in contemporary jewelry from Native American artists today.
+The Teller family of artists are well respected and highly regarded as leaders in the art of Native American jewelry making.

-Using solid sterling silver and a technique known as "overlay" the "naja's or horseshoes" featured on this necklace are actually two distinct layers of sterling silver.
-One layer is the shape of the naja and the second layer has the design cut-out's found on each naja.
-After the designs are finished the second layer of sterling silver is annealed to the bottom layer thus creating a finished naja.
+Using solid sterling silver and a technique known as "overlay" this necklace is actually two distinct layers of sterling silver.
+One layer is the shape of the geometric design and the second layer has the design cut-out's found on each part of the necklace.
+After the designs are finished, the second layer of sterling silver is annealed to the bottom layer thus creating a finished geometric design.
 This process is time consuming and requires a great deal of precision but when completed in the way the Tellers demonstrate, it will yield a very unique and special piece.

 The Teller family signed the necklace on the back side for authenticity.